DianLestariSui/training/README.md

 -----------
 There is a `pom.xml` file in the root of this repository.
 This allows compiling the Java source files and running the unit tests using [Maven](https://maven.apache.org) by executing `mvn test`.

-Usage when Training for QSD with BCH
+Usage when Training for QSD with Better Code Hub
 -----------

 * Sign in to GitHub (create an account if neccesary)